Paléet: Royal residence

 The townhouse remained in the Anker family until the death of Bernt Anker who in 1805 bequeathed Paléet to the Norwegian government and the Norwegian royal family.
-King Charles XIV expanded townhouse greatly, with the old stables being converted into residential areas, all decorated in empire style.
-Paléet was subsequently given the role as the royal residence in Oslo during the era of the Union between Sweden and Norway, a role the townhouse maintained until the completion of the Royal Palace in 1848.
+King Charles XIV John expanded townhouse greatly, with the old stables being converted into residential areas, all decorated in Empire style.
+Paléet was subsequently given the role as the royal residence in Christiania during the era of the Union between Sweden and Norway, a role the townhouse maintained until the completion of the Royal Palace in 1848.

 Later years

-Paléet would later function as offices, living quarters for members of the Norwegian civil service, housed the Norwegian Supreme Court between 1898 and 1908 and was used by the Hird during the Second World War.
+Paléet would later function as offices, living quarters for members of the Norwegian civil service, housed the Norwegian Supreme Court between 1898 and 1903 and was used by the Hird during the Second World War.
 The townhouse was demolished after a damaging fire in 1942 and no trace of the building can be seen today.